0xMinomus/0xminomus/README.md

-Web-based Point of Sale system designed for Indonesian SMEs.
-Frontend and backend fully connected at integrated MVP stage.
+A web-based Point of Sale system built for Indonesian SMEs — the project where everything I've learned finally clicks together: auth, cashier flow, product & inventory management, transactions & refunds, reports, and role-based access, all wired to a Go backend with a fully connected frontend.

 React TypeScript Vite Go / chi PostgreSQL Supabase JWT RBAC

-Features: Authentication · Cashier POS · Product & Inventory Management · Transactions & Refunds · Reports · User Management · Store Settings · Role-Based Access Control

 📊 GitHub Stats